Best Automated Network Diagram Tool (2026): 13 Compared

 Discovery: SNMP, LLDP, CDP, ARP.
 One daemon, no per-device agents.

 Diagrams: Interactive topology map with service and interface detail.
-Exportable as SVG, Mermaid, and Confluence markup.
+Exportable as SVG, PNG, HTML, Confluence, Mermaid, and PDF.

 Honorable mentions